Resurrection and the End of Sin

 What do I mean by inward change?
 I’m talking about a growing abhorrence for sin, a growing awareness of sin, to see the depth of sin, to hate its insidiousness, to discern its source, to want it gone, to see the outcome in the end of sin and to hate it in ourselves and in everybody else.
 So we make war against sin.
 This is what’s going on in the inside.
 We want to make war against it.
 We hate it.
 We want to mortify it.
 We want to repent of it, with, so with increasing frequency, with increasing intensity, we experience greater and greater levels of victory.
 We no longer smell the stench of death on our lives, but we ourselves become the pleasing aroma of Christ.

-So if we’ve died with Christ, we have certainty, believing we also will live with him because he said it, number one, and because we see, number two, a power over sin that we never had before, which means we share in the death of Christ that he died to sin once for all.
+So if we’ve died with Christ, we have certainty, believing we also will live with him because he said it, number one, and because we see, number two, power over sin that we never had before, which means we share in the death of Christ that he died to sin once for all.

 Third reason that we know we will rise from the dead like Jesus did is because we see the same kind of life at work in us.
 It’s a resurrection kind of life.
 It’s a new life, a life that was never there before.
 “The life he lives, he lives to God.”
-So when we see that same kind of life in us, animating us, filling us with joy, hope, gratitude, giving us spiritual energy, producing spiritual fruit in our lives, motivating us toward righteousness, changing our personalities, which are inflexibly stubborn apart from new life in God, well, you know what?
+So when we see that same kind of life in us, animating us, filling us with joy, hope, gratitude, giving us spiritual energy, producing spiritual fruit in our lives, motivating us toward righteousness, changing our personalities, which are inflexibly stubborn apart from new life and God, well, you know what?
 That’s proof positive that there is new life in us from God, and it’s alive and well in us.
 It’s productive.
 It’s doing things.

 Or more commonly, those who do not live this way are not Christians at all.
 As you stop to consider yourself this morning, look at Paul’s counsel in verse 11.
 And I might say it’s Paul’s command, to “consider yourselves dead to sin and alive to God in Christ Jesus.”
 What does that look like?
 Going to get some application of all this good news.
 How do we apply this?

-Now that you’ve oriented your mind to what is a truly Christian way of thinking, here is the great news of the Gospel, that you don’t need to stay the same as you’ve been.
+Now that you’ve oriented your mind to what is a truly Christian way of thinking, here is the great news of the Gospel: that you don’t need to stay the same as you’ve been.
 You change, therefore, verse 12, “Let not sin therefore reign in your mortal body to make you obey its passions.”
 You know what?
 You have the power of a new life in Christ.
 You have power of Christ’s resurrected life, power to raise the dead.
 You don’t need to obey the passions and desires of the flesh any longer.
 You can learn new desires, you can have an elevated life, sublimity of thinking with your thoughts fixed on heavenly things instead of acting like a brute beast, rummaging around for your next sensual pleasure.

 You can live an elevated life.
-Verse 13, “Don’t present your members to sin as instruments for unrighteousness, but present yourselves to God as those who’ve been brought from death to life, and your members to God as instruments for righteousness.”
+Verse 13: “Don’t present your members to sin as instruments for unrighteousness, but present yourselves to God as those who’ve been brought from death to life, and your members to God as instruments for righteousness.”

 A lot of talk about people and their bodies these days, people using their body and their body parts to display their rebellion.
 That’s not to be us.
 Your body, your body parts, no longer are they used as tools to pur, pursue sin or pursue worthless goals, or to chase futile ambitions, or for all kinds of aimless and empty and soul-wearying pursuits.
 Your body, your body parts, no longer for degradation, no longer producing in you things you’re ashamed of, no longer chasing things that’ll one day make you look back and want to hide all that.
 Why is that?
 Because you’ve been baptized into Christ.
 Dead.
 Crucified with him.
 Dead.
 Buried.
 And then raised in order to live a new life.

-You’ve been united to Christ so live a liberated life.
+You’ve been united to Christ to live a liberated life.
 You’ve been raised up with Christ in order to live a glorified life.
 That’s a Gospel that’s utterly incompatible with sinning, “for,” as Paul concludes in verse 14, look at it there, “sin will have no dominion over you.”
 Sin is not going to be your Lord anymore.
 You are not in bondage to sin any longer.
 You don’t have to commit that sin anymore, because you’re not under law; you’re under grace.
 Grace is the power not to sin, and grace is the power to do what’s righteous.

 Praise God for his amazing grace.
 Amen?
 And grace, that’s just a shorthand way of summarizing the meaning of this Passion weekend as we remember his crucifixion for our forgiveness, and as we celebrate his resurrection for our justification.
 He died to sin once for all, that we too, having died with him, might never die again.
 He was raised that we, too, might walk in newness of life.
-And by living this way, we’ll give a true and living testimony that the Gospel of Jesus Christ is alive and well, still, on planet Earth, here in America, here in Northern Colorado, and that Christ continues to build his church, and the gates of Hell will not prevail against it.
-Let’s pray.

 Father, thank you so much for sending us the Savior, the Lord Jesus Christ, that he is your plan of eternal salvation for all who repent of sin and believe in him.
 We’re so grateful to you for the Apostle Paul and for the superintendent and superintending work of the Holy Spirit to cause him to write this inspired letter of Scripture, that we might learn, that we might think differently, that we might understand what we’re saved for, that this salvation life, this new life, starts right now.

 We no longer have to be under the dominion of sin.
 We’re not under the dominion of sin if we’re truly in Christ.
 We’re dead to that.
-We thank you for that death, burial, and we thank you most especially for that resurrection in life because in Christ all for us is, yes and amen.
+We thank you for that death, burial, and we thank you most especially for that resurrection in life because in Christ all for us is “yes” and “amen.”
 Thank you, Father, for this Gospel.
 Thank you for this resurrection weekend.
 In Jesus’ name we pray.
 Amen.